abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh.md

 To get more details about the install applications process, please read the [Setup applications guide](https://www.abcdesktop.io/{{ abcdesktop.latest_release }}/setup/kubernetes_abcdesktop_applications/)

-Then reload the web page with the desktop of `Philip J. Fry` New applications are now listed in the dock of `plasmashell`
+Reload the web page to refresh the desktop of `Philip J. Fry`.
+New applications are now listed in the dock of `plasmashell`.

 ![abcdesktop for fry with applications](../img/abcdesktop-hompage-port30443-login-fry-applications.png)

-Start Firefox application
+Start the Firefox application.

-> The first run may involve waiting for the image pulling process to finish
+> The first run may involve waiting for the image-pulling process to finish.

-Go to `https://mylocation.org` website to check where your pod is running.
-In my case for the region `Europe`, the desktop is located near `Warsaw` city in `Poland`.
+Navigate to `https://mylocation.org` to verify the geographic location of your pod.
+In this example, for the `Europe` region, the desktop is located near `Warsaw` in `Poland`.

 ![abcdesktop for fry with applications](img/ovh-abcdesktop-firefox-location.png)